56 Funny April Fools’ Pranks to Pull in 2023

 Pull the old switcheroo on a bathroom toilet paper roll, replacing it with a large roll of white duct tape.
 The next time someone in your home goes to pull a square from the roll, they’ll be in for quite a surprise.
 No duct tape around?
 Wrap a rubber snake around the toilet paper roll for a freak-out no one will see coming.
 This can also work with plastic insects as well.

 Flynn Larsen/Getty Images

-Prepare a dessert that looks like a big ‘ol cup of dirt, complete with worms.
-At the bottom of the cup, scoop either pudding, ice cream, or whipped cream.
-Next, take a heaping 1/cup of finely crushed Oreo cookies (the chocolate cookie part only) and place that on top.
+Here’s a great one … Prepare a dessert that looks like a big ‘ol cup of dirt, complete with worms: At the bottom of the cup, scoop either pudding, ice cream or whipped cream.
+Next, take a half cup of finely crushed Oreo cookies (the chocolate cookie part only) and place that on top.
 Finish off the treat with some candy gummy worms peeking out of the top.
-It might look like something you found in your garden but it’s actually a scrumptious treat!
+It might look like something you found in your garden, but it’s actually a yummy treat!

 You’ve got mail

 Kyrylo Glivin/Getty Images

 Your mailbox is the perfect prank vehicle to put a little startle into someone you love.
 First, wait till your mail carrier has delivered the mail for the day (you don’t want to freak them out when they’re doing their job).
 Then add a little something unexpected to the box—a rubber snake, a smattering of plastic insects, a realistic, slightly terrifying toy—anything that will make your prank victim take a big jump back.
 Attach a note to the back that says “April Fools’!”

 Duct tape a harmonica underneath the front bumper of your pal’s car.
 Nothing monumental will happen at first, but when they pick up speed, they may hear a whistling sound coming from their car.
 It will drive them absolutely crazy—maybe even crazy enough to pull over to check underneath the hood of the car.